 Let Ara know when you are absent from classes or if you are sick.

-Contact your tutor or advise the Faculty by emailing andy.hearn@ara.ac.nz
+Contact your tutor or advise the Department by emailing @ara.ac.nz

 Non-Engagement

 Ara has processes to deal with learners who formally enrol here but do not "engage" with their studies.
 That is, if you do not attend and/or participate and/or submit assignments and/or sit assessments or only attend briefly or spasmodically and/or do not engage significantly.